dsaw/Make-Me-Unsee-This/README.md

 ## Why?

-Sometimes you want a nicer browsing experience.
+Sometimes you just want a nicer browsing experience.

 ### Date